 The Arc de Triomphe

-The second most famous monument in Paris, the Arc de Triomphe de l’Étoile stands proudly at the Western end of the Champs-Élysées, at the centre of Place Charles de Gaulle (aka the craziest roundabout in Europe).
+The Arc de Triomphe de l’Étoile stands proudly at the Western end of the Champs-Élysées, at the centre of Place Charles de Gaulle (aka the craziest roundabout in Europe).
 Twelve avenues radiate out from this point, together making up the aforementioned “Étoile”.

-The Arc was built to honour all the French soldiers who died in the Revolution and Napoleonic wars, and there’s also a monument beneath the arc with an eternal flame lit in memory of all the unidentified soldiers that died in both world wars.
+The Arc was built to honour all the French soldiers who died in the Revolution and Napoleonic wars.
+There’s also a monument beneath the arc with an eternal flame lit in memory of all the unidentified soldiers that died in both world wars.

 Avenue des Champs-Élysées

-The Arc de Triomphe is the perfect place to arrive if you want to walk down the Champs-Élysées, where you can pop into all the massive designer shops.
+The Arc de Triomphe is the perfect place to arrive if you want to walk down the Champs-Élysées.
+On your walk down you can pop into all the massive designer shops.
 Lots of the car display shops do really extravagant campaign activations, like cars hanging from the ceiling or 3D video projections.
 I always like visiting the Swatch shop, the Disney store and Nike Town.